hgoebl/entintar/README.md

 ```
 ## Installation

-In most cases it make only sense to install entintar globally:
+In most cases it makes only sense to install entintar globally:

     npm install entintar -g